 City Center / Flint has a 11.8% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 68.7% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-In addition, the City Center / Flint neighborhood stands out for having an average per capita income lower than 96.1% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the City Center / Flint neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.1% of the neighborhoods in America.
 The City Center / Flint neighborhood also has a greater percentage of children living in poverty (67.5%) than found in 98.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, the City Center / Flint neighborhood is unique for having just 5.0% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 97.2% of America's neighborhoods.